Beautiful permaculture homestead in Montague, Massachusetts, USA

 We do a lot of fun projects and if you come stay with us you are likely to be introduced to any number of skills.
 You might take the sheep and lambs out to pasture in the morning; collect eggs in the evening; make mounds for a three-sister garden; coppice some firewood; pick blueberries and mushrooms; shovel wood chips; or learn to use a scythe.
 Babette especially takes pride in teaching guests some simple construction skills.
 This year (2024) we will be building a chicken food forest!
 If you want to know what that is, ask us!

-If you stay with us you will get to stay either in the Meadow Garden House with a corner view overlooking well, a meadow (!), the Strawbale House, made entirely of natural building materials, or, if things are very busy, a semi-glamping tent (real mattress, electricity, wifi).
+You will get to stay either in the Meadow Garden House with a corner view overlooking well, a meadow (!), the Strawbale House, made entirely of natural building materials, or, if things are very busy in Summer, a bell glamping tent on a platform with real mattress, electricity, fan, wifi, and an extra house-tent set up next door for your gear.
 You'll have a shared kitchen and a shared bathroom with compost toilet.
 We will provide you with healthy, often local and fresh, food and can usually accommodate special requests ("I really love chicken soup or granola bars", "I am vegetarian").
 If we are around and what we're cooking fits your diet, we will love to share dinner with you (often a couple of nights a week), and we usually share lunch on workdays.
 You are welcome to enjoy alcohol in moderation, but we do not provide alcoholic beverages as part of the exchange.
 Of course we have high-speed internet and wifi to keep in touch with the wider world around us!

 This is a great opportunity to be a part of building a permaculture food forest from the ground up!